sunga12/sunga12/README.md

 # 💫 About Me:
 - 🔭 I’m currently working on a Bakery Website with React & RoR! 😎📖<br>
-- 🌱 I’m currently learning Back-End Development 💻<br>
+- 🌱 I’m currently learning Node.js 💻<br>
 - 👯 I’m looking to learn more and collaborate more!<br>
-- 💬 Ask me about Rails or React! 😉<br>
+- 💬 Ask me about Ruby on Rails or React! 😉<br>
 - 📫 How to reach me: LinkedIn<be>
 - 📄 Check out My Resume [Here](https://docs.google.com/document/d/1w6tg-esOivXjZ0izzSLLaS1Tf7EvQyjDWNKVFFEPppk/edit?usp=sharing)
 - 😄 Pronouns: He/Him<br>